Biopharmaceuticals in 2024: Revolutionizing Medicine with Cutting-Edge Innovations and Unprecedented Growth

 • Effects on the cost and availability of health care

-• Biosimilars could lower the cost of healthcare by giving people cheaper options to biologics, which are more expensive.
-Because there is more competition, prices may go down, making these life-saving treatments easier for people to get.
-But there are still problems with getting doctors and patients to accept them, and strong pharmacovigilance is needed to make sure they are safe.
+• Biosimilars may help cut healthcare costs by providing people with more affordable alternatives to biologics, which have higher prices.
+More competition means lower prices, allowing people to get these life-saving treatments more easily.
+But there are still challenges to getting doctors and patients to accept them, and vigorous pharmacovigilance is needed to ensure they are safe.

 Using AI and digital health together